SBA Certificate of Competency COC Program & Bid Protests

 The COC certificate allows the apparent successful bidder a legal venue to appeal to the contracting offer’s negative responsibility determination to award it a prime Government contract.

-Protesting the Government Certificate of Competency Referral to the SBA: When filing a bid protest regarding a contracting officer’s SBA certificate of competency referral, there certain landmines that small businesses should be aware of.
+When filing a bid protest regarding a contracting officer’s SBA referral, there are certain landmines that small businesses should be aware of.

 - The concern in COC certificate referral must be an issue of contractor responsibility and not responsiveness to the solicitation requirements.